comp426-2023-spring/a01-HadiaShehwar/README.md

 {
   "name": "my-own-private-web-server",
   "version": "0.0.1",
-  "description": "This package contains a very simple web server that takes one argument for port and then serves index.html in the www directory.", "main": "server.js",
+  "description": "This package contains a very simple web server that takes one argument for port and then serves any files inside the public directory.", "main": "server.js",
   "scripts": {
     "test": "node server.js --port=5555",